Brady throws last-minute TD pass, Bucs beat Rams 16-13

 Brady finished 36 of 58 for 280 yards, becoming the first player in NFL history to throw for more than 100,000 yards in a career — even though he averaged just 4.8 yards per attempt in the Bucs’ largely one-dimensional, short-passing offense.
 He surpassed the milestone on a 15-yard completion to Leonard Fournette that set up the last of Ryan Succop’s three field goals.

-The league’s career passing leader began the day needing 164 yards to reach a plateau the 45-year-old quarterback concedes no one would have imagined possible when he entered the NFL as a sixth-round draft pick in 2000.
+The league’s career passing leader began the day needing 164 yards to reach a plateau Brady concedes no one would have imagined was possible when he entered the NFL as a sixth-round draft pick in 2000.

 Brady, who owns nearly every meaningful league passing record, went over the mark in his 374th career game, including playoffs.

+“It’s all about the win,” he said.
+“I’ve never cared about that.”

-He set a couple more records late: He passed Peyton Manning for the most game-winning drives and matched Manning with his 43rd career fourth-quarter comeback.
+Brady set a couple more records late, moving ahead of Peyton Manning for the most game-winning drives and matching Manning with his 43rd career fourth-quarter comeback.

+“We always have a chance with (Brady), grateful to have him,” coach Todd Bowles said.
+“He got over 100,000 yards. … He still plays at a high level, love the guy to death.”

 Stafford finished 13 of 27 without an interception.
 Kupp, playing on a sore ankle he injured in the previous week’s loss against San Francisco, had eight catches for 127 yards.